 Sword & Sorcery (Nov 2015) – this miniature based exploration game has a set storyline adventure campaign to follow and is a dungeon crawler in style.
-This turned out to be one of the best miniature adventure games of its style competing with Descent and Warhammer.
+This turned out to be one of the best miniature adventure games of its style competing with Descent and Warhammer Quest brands.
 Delivered in June 2017.
 See my initial thoughts here > Sword & Sorcery and in the top list > fantasy adventure board games.

-Darkest Night 2nd Edition (Jun 2016) – an existing game which is solo friendly that was kickstarted into a deluxe version upgrade.
-Given it was a game i had previously wanted to purchase before, i felt this was the time to get on board.
-The deluxe finish on this game looks amazing and the huge choice of different characters leads to unlimited playable combinations.
-Excitement level is 5 stars but the due date is slipping towards the end of 2017.
+Darkest Night 2nd Edition (Jun 2016) – a solo friendly game that was kickstarted into a deluxe version upgrade.
+Given it was a game i had previously wanted to purchase, i felt this was the time to get on board.
+The finish on this game looks amazing and the huge choice of different characters leads to unlimited playable combinations.
+Delivered in January 2018.
+See my thoughts in the top list > fantasy adventure card games.

-Massive Darkness (Jul 2016) – a more streamlined dungeon crawl but with an amazing array of models.
-This game is for those who do not want more complex rules.
-This was backed as a replacement for Castle Ravenloft and in this respect it does deliver, however its campaign lacks and overall is not really as good as it could have been.
+Massive Darkness (Jul 2016) – a more streamlined dungeon crawl but with an amazing array of models, this game is for those who do not want more complex rules.
+This was backed as a replacement for Castle Ravenloft and in this respect it does deliver, however its campaign lacks and models aside is not really as good as it could have been.
 Delivered in August 2017.
-See my initial thoughts here > Massive Darkness and in the top list > fantasy adventure board games.
+See my initial thoughts here > Massive Darkness.
+Sold January 2018.

 Kingdom Death Monster (Dec 2016) – a roleplaying style game in a horror world with great miniatures.
 Build up a settlement and hunt intelligent monsters to survive, creating the battles that are unique and awesome.
-This has an expensive price but is a hobby game that delivers high pride of ownership.
+This has an expensive price but is a hobby game that delivers on pride of ownership.
 Core box delivered in October 2017.
-See my initial thoughts here > Kingdom Death.
+See my initial thoughts here > Kingdom Death and in the top list > fantasy adventure board games.

 Gloomhaven (April 2017) – a legacy style adventure that uncovers new quests and content as you progress.
 A new fantasy world and races with neat combat mechanics using cards unique to each character.
-I have already played a campaign before i bought the reprint myself just to own it.
+I have already played a long campaign before i bought the reprint myself, just to own it.
 Delivered in October 2017.
+See details in the top list > fantasy adventure board games.

 One Deck Dungeon (May 2017) – a previous kickstarter that now has a new expansion called Forest of Shadows.
-I did not back the first run, but the two sets now available can be merged into one dungeon with no duplicate enemy cards, which i am now more interested.
-In particular its solo game looks very good with a 4 star excitement level, and seems quick to set up and play.
-Delivery due in November 2017.
+I did not back the first run, but the two sets now available can be merged into one dungeon with no duplicate enemy cards, which made it more interesting as a quick to play solo game.
+Delivered in January 2018.
+See details here > fantasy adventure card games.